 The justification for applying a sceptical eye to a body of work is that criticism plays a vital role in the scientific process.
 The conventional Popperian position is that the criterion for recognising a scientific theory is that it deals in statements that are empirically falsifiable, and that progress depends on scrutiny of theories and attempts to demonstrate falsity of theoretical statements: "The scientific tradition ... passes on a critical attitude towards [its theories].
 The theories are passed on, not as dogmas, but rather with the challenge to discuss them and improve upon them" (Popper 1963, p.50).

 However, senior members of a discipline commonly behave in ways that are not consistent with the Popperian position.
 This might be explained by the postulates of 'normal science', which view the vast majority of research work as being conducted within a 'paradigm' and subject to its conventions (Kuhn 1962).
-In more practical terms, the problem may arise because senior members of any discipline have strong psychic investment in the status quo, and - nomatter how cogent and important the argument - react negatively against revolutionary propositions.
-Firmly-worded criticism is normal in reviewers' reports on as-yet unpublished submissions, and may be acceptable if uttered by a senior about a contrarian idea, whereas it commonly attracts opprobrium if made by an outsider or relative newcomer about the contemporary wisdom.
+In more practical terms, the problem may arise because senior members of any discipline have strong psychic investment in the status quo, and - nomatter how cogent and important the argument - react negatively against propositions perceived to be at least disruptive, and even revolutionary.
+Firmly-worded criticism is normal in reviewers' reports on as-yet unpublished submissions, and may be acceptable if uttered by a senior about a contrarian idea, whereas it commonly attracts opprobrium if made by an outsider or a relative newcomer about the contemporary wisdom.

 Positivism and interpretivism are well-established schools of research in IS.
 They have been joined by design science.
 And they have an odd bedfellow, in the form of what is variously termed 'critical research' and 'critical theory research'.
-The term 'critical' in this context is a little different from, but related to, the sense of 'analysis of the merits and faults of a work' discussed in the previous section.
+The term 'critical' in this context is somewhat different from the sense of 'analysis of the merits and faults of a work' discussed in the previous section.

 Both positivism and interpretivism are concerned with description and understanding of phenomena and behaviours.
 Sometimes the focus is on natural phenomena, but frequently the interest is in natural phenomena that have been subjected to an intervention.
 Importantly for the present project, however, both positivism and interpretivism involve strenuous avoidance of moral judgements and of 'having an agenda'.
 Design research, in contrast, is expressly purposeful and value-laden, in that the features designed into the artefact embody judgements about what is good in the particular context, and whose perspective the goodness is to serve.